OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 The following screenshot shows an entity value card that uses the preceding code snippet.
 The screenshot shows the data provider attribution in the lower left corner.
 In this instance, the data provider is Microsoft and the Microsoft logo is displayed.

 :::image type="content" source="../images/excel-data-types-entity-card-attribution.png" alt-text="A screenshot showing an entity value data type with the card layout window displayed.
 The card shows the data provider attribution in the lower left corner.":::

+## Next steps

+Try out the [Create and explore data types in Excel](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/excel-data-types-explorer) sample in our [OfficeDev/Office-Add-in-samples](https://github.com/OfficeDev/Office-Add-in-samples) repository.
+This sample guides you through building and then sideloading an add-in that creates and edits data types in a workbook.

 ## See also